Smart Energy GB in Communities

 - The Smart Energy GB in Communities fund which is being administered by CAF to provide support for organisations delivering projects and activities that engage their communities with the campaign.
 You can find more information on the funding opportunities by clicking here.

-- NEA and EAS are delivering a programme of support including full day accredited training across the regions in Great Britain, support at stakeholder events, tailored bite size information briefings, and access to resources.
+- NEA and EAS are delivering a limited programme of support including full day accredited training across the regions in Great Britain, bespoke support, tailored bite size information briefings, and access to resources.
 Please contact us to find out more here.

-To make sure our campaign is reaching everyone in the most effective way, we will be collecting information about all our activities and the activities of partners, if you would like to help make the campaign a success, and help us ensure nobody is left behind in the rollout now or in the future, please contact us at email@example.com or complete the contact us form below.
+To make sure our campaign is reaching everyone in the most effective way, we will be collecting information about all our activities and the activities of partners, if you would like to help make the campaign a success and work with our 2017 priority group please contact us at email@example.com or complete the contact us form below.

 For ongoing updates on Smart Energy GB in Communities subscribe to our newsletter.